grnet/okeanos-LoD/webapp/api-doc/docs/LambdaInstanceDestroy.md

 # API - lambda instance destroy - Description

-[A descriptive paragraph about the call]
-Lambda instance destroy call, given an authentication token through the header x-api-key, will firstly check te validity of the token.
+Lambda instance destroy call, given an authentication token through the header Authentication, will firstly check te validity of the token.
 If the token is invalid, the API wil reply with a "401 Unauthorized" code.
-If the token is valid, the API will destroy all the VMs of the specified lambda instance along with the corresponding public ip and the private network and will also return a "202 ACCEPTED" code.
+If the token is valid, the API will reply with a "202 ACCEPTED" code and will start destroying all the VMs of the specified lambda instance along with the corresponding public ip and private network.

 ## Basic Parameters

 |Type            | Description
 |----------------|--------------------------
 | **Description** | lambda instance destroy
-| **URL**         | backend/lambda-instances/[uuid]/destroy
+| **URL**         | api/lambda-instances/[lambda-instance-id]/
-| **HTTP Method** | POST
+| **HTTP Method** | DELETE
 | **Security**    | Basic Authentication